flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 - Each `case` labelled by (at least) one integer valued constant or constant expression.
 - If `expression` matches `const-expr` execution starts at that case.
-  - All case expressions must be different
+  - All case expressions must be different.
 - `default` is optional, executed if no case matches
-- Cases and default may occur in any order
+- Cases and default may occur in any order.

 ### Example: [count digits, white space etc](#count-digits) using `switch`